Flu patterns change from year to year, but one thing is constant: doctors recommend you get a flu shot between now and early November.

 - Get a flu shot.
-The Center for Disease Control and Prevention suggests everyone 6 months and older get a flu shot.
+The CDC suggests everyone 6 months and older get a flu shot.

 - Wash your hands often.
 If you don’t have soap and water, use a hand sanitizer with alcohol.
 You can carry a bottle in your bag or keep one on your desk.